-Your 5G phone could soon start working more like the amazingly fast 5G phone you heard about in TV commercials.
-On January 19, Verizon and AT&T plan to switch on new cellular frequencies that will boost connections for tens of millions of phones throughout the US.
-Once these airwaves are activated, you should be able to download an entire movie to your phone in just a few minutes.
+Your 5G phone might finally work like the amazingly fast 5G phones you heard about in TV commercials.
+On January 19, Verizon and AT&T switched on new cellular frequencies that will boost connections for tens of millions of phones throughout the US.
+Now that these airwaves are activated, you should be able to download an entire movie to your phone in just a few minutes.

 What’s 5G got to do with airplanes?
 Not much, argue the wireless carriers hoping to deploy the technology.
 But the FAA says it’s worried that C-band could interfere with some radio altimeters, aircraft safety tools that rely on nearby airwaves.
 The agency is so concerned that it’s been fighting to delay 5G deployment and has issued guidance that could cause flight cancellations from airports operating near certain 5G antennas, meaning that anyone who flies or has one of these devices could be affected.